katjad/javascript101-handbook/the_learning_process.md

 >
 >      Malcolm Gladwell

-You may not need to become a Jedi Master, but to get anywhere you are going to have put some hard work in.
+You may not need to become a Jedi Master, but to get anywhere you are going to have put some time in.

 ## Kung Fu